rebeccaskinner/rebeccaskinner.github.io/posts/2021-06-09-getting-to-the-fixed-point.md

 This means that whatever value we pass into `const` will be the fixed point of the function that it returns.

-Outside of the definition of a fixed point though, the behavior of `fix` also makes sense if we think about it in terms of laziness, and computability.
+Outside of the mathematical definition of a fixed point, the behavior of `fix` also makes sense if we think about it in terms of laziness, and computability.
 We've already noted that because the `fix` is polymorphic, fixed itself can't ever get a value to pass into the function it's trying to find the fixed point of.
 In a strictly evaluated language, that would be a problem, but thanks to haskell's laziness, _“a value we can't ever actually compute”_ is still something that we can work with.

 In the case of `fix`, the parameter that it passes into its function _might_ be a value that we can't ever actually compute, but it turns that that's actually perfectly okay so long as we never try to compute it.
-In other words, if the function we pass in is _lazy_ in it's argument, then we never try to run the impossible calculation of creating a value, and so everything works out.
+In other words, if the function we pass in is _lazy_ in its argument, then we never try to run the impossible calculation of creating a value, and so everything works out.

 ### The Two-Argument Conundrum